 Changes in risk

-There has been an increase in credit risk as a result of an increase in accounts receivable.
+There has been a decrease in liquidity risk as a result of a decrease in accounts payable and accrued liabilities.
 There have been no other significant changes in the Organization's risk exposures from the prior year.

 4. INVESTMENTS